Assiniboine Park Zoo

 Assiniboine Park Zoo is a zoo facility located in the west end of Assiniboine Park in Winnipeg, Manitoba, Canada.
 Established in 1904, Assiniboine Park Zoo is managed by the Assiniboine Park Conservancy.
 It holds accreditation from the Canadian Association of Zoos and Aquariums and the Association of Zoos and Aquariums.

 Covering 80 acres, there are currently over 160 species of animals living in the zoo.

+Site

+Assiniboine Park Zoo occupies approximately 80 acre in the western portion of Assiniboine Park in Winnipeg, Manitoba.
+Located at 2595 Roblin Boulevard, the zoo has occupied part of the park since opening in 1904.
+Since 2008, it has been operated by the Assiniboine Park Conservancy.
+The site includes outdoor animal habitats, indoor exhibit buildings, visitor facilities, gardens, and walking paths, with exhibits grouped into areas representing different parts of the world and Manitoba's natural environments.

+The layout of the zoo has changed considerably over time.
+Beginning in the 1960s, new exhibit buildings and larger animal habitats gradually replaced many of the earlier enclosures.
+Redevelopment continued after the Assiniboine Park Conservancy assumed responsibility for the zoo in 2008.
+The following year, the Conservancy announced a $200 million, ten-year redevelopment plan that reorganized much of the site, introducing new themed exhibit areas while renovating and repurposing several existing buildings.

+The zoo is divided into themed exhibit areas, including Animals of Asia, Grasslands and Boreal Forest, Journey to Churchill, Open Range, Toucan Ridge, Aunt Sally's Farm, and the Kinsmen Discovery Centre.
+The site also includes visitor amenities such as the Tundra Grill restaurant, playgrounds, seasonal gardens, educational facilities, and the Leatherdale International Polar Bear Conservation Centre, the zoo's principal conservation and research facility.

 History

 Early years

 In 1904, the City of Winnipeg Parks Board purchased native animals, including deer, bison, and elk to establish the zoo.
 A bear enclosure was built in 1908.
 In 1909, the zoo housed 116 animals, representing 19 different species.
 In 1935, it acquired its first lion; a lioness.
 Four years later, a wild orphaned polar bear cub named Carmichael was added to the zoo.
 In February 1940, Carmichael was joined by a female named Clementine.

 The 1960s saw significant additions, including a gibbon and monkey house, a snow leopard, and another orphaned polar bear cub.
 The polar bear enclosure was renovated in 1967, adding an upper story and two more orphaned cubs.
 In 1968 and 1969, the Tropical House, Native Animal Exhibit, and a new south gate were added.

 In the 1980s, the Zoological Society of Manitoba began to provide money for new signage, exhibits, and infrastructure.
 The Zoological Society reconstructed the main entrance to include a new gift store and renovated the Carousel Restaurant.